jmcano50/OpsReadingNotes/401reading6.md

 ## Things I want to know more about:

 - What are the current threats?
-How are hashing and encryption implemented in the Department of Defense, local and federal law enforcement.
+How are hashing and encryption implemented in the Department of Defense and local and federal law enforcement?
 What are the day-to-day implementations that are used daily in these professions?
-What do I need to know to make myself more marketable in these fields of employment.
+What do I need to know to make myself more marketable in these fields of employment?